bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 1. Select type of egg and hard/soft boil preference
 2. Tell jokes while you wait during the countdown
-3. View stats of eggs noiled
+3. View stats of eggs boiled

 ## Part 2: Project Plan